 Clean up any fuzzies and remove any marks.
 We wet the knight so you could see the detail more clearly.
 Note: We removed the helmet marks prior to panting (photo 34).

 To make the shield, we used some leftover glitter cardstock and drew the design (see photo 37).
 We cut it out, turned it over, and traced it on the cardstock.
 Once we had both pieces, we glued them together.

 We used 100% paint for the knight, except for the gloves and shoes.
 Here are the colors and acrylic paint brands used:

 Prefer to use a bandsaw?
-Simply size our pattern to your wood block.
+Simply photocopy our pattern to size to fit your wood block.